Map Collections and Online Map Catalogues

 Archives Collections and Catalogues, some of which will include maps:

 Bodleian Library Map Room.
-Includes their Accessions and Map Lists.
-Some map records are included in their online catalogue and their old card catalogue is searchable via the Maps Flip-Book Catalogue.
-See also the Selden Map of China and the Gough Map of Great Britain.
+Map records are included in their online catalogue and their old card catalogue used to be searchable via the Maps Flip-Book Catalogue.
+See also the Selden Map of China.
 Bodleian Map Room Blog.
 Maps and atlases in Digital Bodleian.
 The Oxford Seminars in Cartography (TOSCA) on YouTube.
+Gough Map of Great Britain online

 British Geological Survey (BGS) Library.
 The Survey's library includes geological mapping from all over the World.
 BGS website includes links to scanned records.